onap/integration/docs/docs_vFW_CNF_CDS.rst

   * Unique names for resources with ONAP naming service
   * CDS is used to create and upload **multicloud/k8s profile** as part of instantiation flow
 - Combined all models (Heat, Helm, CBA) in to same git repo and a created single onboarding package `vFW_CNF_CDS Model`_
+- vFW CNF status is monitored prior to the completion of the instantiation process.
+- It is possible to not only provide overrides for Helm packages but we can modify Helm packages before instantiation or we can modify CNF after its deployment
 - Use case does not contain Closed Loop part of the vFW demo.

 All changes to related ONAP components and Use Case can be found in the following tickets:

 - `REQ-182`_
 - `REQ-341`_
+- `REQ-458`_

 **Since Guilin ONAP supports Helm packages as a native onboarding artifacts and SO natively orchestrates Helm packages what brings significant advantages in the future.
-Also since this release ONAP has first mechanisms for monitoring of the status of deployed CNF resources**.
+Also since Guilin release ONAP has first mechanisms for monitoring of the status of deployed CNF resources.
+Since Honolulu release native CNF testing capability was enabled that allows for execution of the dedicated test jobs for each helm package**.

 The vFW CNF Use Case
 ~~~~~~~~~~~~~~~~~~~~